Can't enable an automation rule? Here's why that might be.

 If one of your rules is disabled, you can tell from the 'Status' column on the Rules page:

-You can try enabling it by clicking into it and then clicking 'enable' near the top left of the next page:
+You can try enabling it by clicking into it, then clicking 'enable' near the top left of the rule's page:

 If your rule gets enabled, great!
 If not, keep reading for the potential cause.

 The following are the most common causes for a rule being automatically disabled by our system.
 These are the types of conflicts you should check for within your account if you aren't able to enable a rule!

 Enabling the rule will create an infinite loop